AdobeDocs/commerce-operations.en/help/configuration/deployment/file-system-permissions.md

 # File systems access permissions

-This section discusses how to set up the owner or owners of the Magento file system for a development and production system.
+This section discusses how to set up the owner or owners of the Commerce file system for a development and production system.
 Before you continue, review the concepts discussed in [Overview of file system ownership and permissions](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).

-This topic focuses on Magento development and production systems.
+This topic focuses on Commerce development and production systems.
 If you are installing Magento, see [Set pre-installation ownership and permissions](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-system-perms.html).

 The sections that follow discuss requirements for one or two file system owners.
 That means:

 - **One user**—Typically necessary on shared hosting providers, which allow you to access only one user on the server This user can log in, transfer files using FTP, and this user also runs the web server.

-- **Two users**—We recommend two users if you run your own Magento server: one to transfer files and run command-line utilities, and a separate user for the web server software.
+- **Two users**—We recommend two users if you run your own Commerce server: one to transfer files and run command-line utilities, and a separate user for the web server software.
 When possible, this is preferable because it is more secure.

   Instead, you have separate users:

   - The web server user, which runs the Admin and storefront.

   - A _command-line user_, which is a local user account you can use to log in to the server.
-This user runs Magento cron jobs and command-line utilities.
+This user runs Commerce cron jobs and command-line utilities.

 ## Production file system ownership for shared hosting (one user)

-To use the one-owner setup, you must log in to your Magento server as the same user that runs the web server.
+To use the one-owner setup, you must log in to your Commerce server as the same user that runs the web server.
 This is typical for shared hosting.

-Because having one file system owner is less secure, we recommend you deploy Magento in production on a private server instead of on shared hosting, if possible.
+Because having one file system owner is less secure, we recommend you deploy Commerce in production on a private server instead of on shared hosting, if possible.

 ### Set up one owner for default or developer mode